 When both physical and mental needs are met in any activity or game there is a domino effect.

 Mom or dad will be more willing to participate, stimulating their problem solving skills, thinking or cognitive skills, memories and emotions.
 And, opening up a conversation with you.

 Is picture or theme age appropriate for your loved one?

 • Age appropriate – #1 need and desire for seniors in Dementia Care & Stroke Treatment.

 • Does puzzle have a fun storytelling theme to stimulate interest and capture elderly patients attention?

-Memory Jogging Puzzles are puzzles for elderly, different levels of dementia and stroke patients.
+Memory Jogging Puzzles are large piece puzzles for elderly, different levels of dementia and stroke patients.

 • 6 piece puzzles – middle to late stage of Alzheimer, dementia, memory loss & Stroke patients.